gerlag/LG-Therma_V-thermostate-and-start-peak-control/README.md

 The script is being used on a standard Home Assistant instalation  (HA) at an RPI or Odroid system.

 It's NOT a 'copy and paste' script.
 Use it (partly) in your own Therma_V modbus script for inspiration.
-Check the sensor names tp which this code is referring to.
+Check the sensor names to which this code is referring to.

 No need to mount the (ugly) RMC in your living room.
 In my case I wanted to keep the 'Toon' (https://www.eneco.nl/energieproducten/toon-thermostaat/)